sfaut/csv/README.md

 ## Example -- Mapping

 Each CSV record can be modified while reading.
-Fields can be added, removed or reordered; values can be casted or aupdated.
+Fields can be added, removed or reordered; values can be casted or updated.

 ```php
 const populations = [